 You might notice that missionaries are known by Elder or Sister combined with their surname.
 This is a title we use as a mark of respect and honor.
 Similarly, everyday members of The Church of Jesus Christ of Latter-day Saints often call each other Brother or Sister instead of Mr. or Ms. to honor our relationship as children of God.

 Yes.
-Jesus made it clear that baptism is necessary to enter the kingdom of heaven, teaching we must “be born of water and of the spirit” (see John 3:1–13).
+Jesus made it clear that baptism is necessary to enter the kingdom of heaven, teaching we must be “born of water and of the spirit” (John 3:5).
 Jesus Himself was baptized—even though He was perfect—to set an example for us.

 Yes.
 Many who have been baptized in another church took that step in good faith, with a sincere desire to accept and follow Jesus Christ.